Raja Sumanapala

 Navaratne Bandara Raja Sumanapala (born 1936 – died 2003 as රාජා සුමනපාල) [Sinhala]), popularly known as Raja Sumanapala, was an actor in Sri Lankan cinema, stage drama and television.

 Personal life

-He was born on 1936 in Pelmadulla.
+Sumanapala was born in 1936 in Pelmadulla.
 He completed education from Gankanda Central College, Pelmadulla.

 He was married to popular actress Rathna Sumanapala.
-The couple has two daughters - Waruni, Manjula - and two sons - Prabash and Mahesh.
+The couple had two daughters, Waruni and Manjula, and two sons, Prabash and Mahesh.